 2. Select the Topic that previously was in a public group

 6. Select Update Topic

-To understand the available Permissions and how students, families or guests will join, see Permissions: Overview of How Students Join.
-This article will also explain how to update the Permissions and how to enable a Topic for families and guests to participate in the discussion.
+To understand how members can join discussions, see Overview of How Members Join.
+This article will also explain how to enable a topic for families and guests to participate in the discussion.